-- Shipping expenses to and from Desert Aircraft for warranty service. - Damage caused by improper handling, operation, or maintenance. - Damage caused by a crash. - Damage caused by using improper fuel or additives. - Damage incurred during transit to Desert Aircraft.
+- Shipping expenses to and from Desert Aircraft for warranty service. - Damage caused by improper handling, tuning, operation, or maintenance. - Damage caused by a crash, prop strike, etc. - Damage caused by using improper fuel or additives. - Damage incurred during transit to Desert Aircraft.
 WRAP AND PACK ENGINE CAREFULLY!!